Biography | Biografia

 Art historian, cultural critic, professor, curator, and practice-based scholar who carries out her work both inside and outside academia.
 Inês’ research focuses on how art and images become knowledge-producing objects by exploring the visual culture, public memory and afterlives of colonialism, as well as reparation processes in the Luso-Afro-Brazilian world.
 She holds a PhD in Media, Culture and Communication (specialization in Visual Culture and Memory Studies) from New York University, an MA in Contemporary Art History from Nova University of Lisbon, and a BA in History and Art History from the University of Lisbon.
 Inês also had fruitful study experiences at the New School for Social Research (Cultural Anthropology) and at UFR d’Art et Archéologie, Sorbonne – Paris IV.

-Currently, Inês is a research fellow with contract at ICNOVA, in the School of Social Sciences and Humanities, at Nova University of Lisbon and continues to work in award-winning documentary films exploring the relation between cinema and other art forms, such as painting, landscape, and architecture.
+Currently, Inês is a research fellow (FCT CEEC contract) at ICNOVA, in the School of Social Sciences and Humanities, at Nova University of Lisbon and and she was just attributed a Marie Curie Global Postdoctoral Fellowship.
 In the recent past, she was Michael Ann Holly Fellow at The Clark Art Institute, (2025) and FLAD Visiting Professor in the Department of Portuguese and Brazilian Studies at Brown University (2024), where she taught the course Challenging the Colonial Complex.
 She has also taught at New York University (Media & Cultural Analysis), Lisbon’s College of Theater and Cinema (Decolonial Art History), and NOVA FCSH (Advanced Research Topics in Artistic Studies).
-She also worked as editor at La Rampa.
-Art, Life & Beyond (2018-2023) and as a policy-making advisor at the Portuguese Parliament (2019-2021), researching and drafting legislation on reparations, restitutions, and mineral extractivism, among others topics of Portugal’s political debates.
+Inês worked in award-winning DOCUMENTARY FILMS that explore the relation between cinema and other art forms, such as painting (VIEIRARPAD, 2022; AURÉLIA, 2026), landscape, (A VOSSA TERRA, 2016) and architecture (A VOSSA CASA, 2014); as editor at LaRampa.
+Art, Life&Beyond (2018-2023); and as a policy-making advisor at the Portuguese Parliament (2019-2021), researching and drafting legislation on reparations, restitutions, and mineral extractivism, among others topics of Portugal’s political debates.

 Inês’ publications include articles in international peer-reviewed academic journals, such as Portuguese Literary and Cultural Studies and the Journal of Lusophone Studies, as well as book chapters in prestigious edited volumes, such as Routledge.
 She is the author of the book “Sob o Olhar de Deuses sem Vergonha:” Cultura Visual e Paisagens Contemporâneas (2009) and is presently preparing the book manuscripts Thinking Visually: The Afterlives of Portuguese Imperialism, in which she lays the foundation of a unique method termed as visual archaeology, and Decolonial Glossary for the Portuguese-speaking worlds (Center for Portuguese Studies and Culture, University of Massachussetts-Dartmouth).
 Her work has been supported by the Foundation for Science and Technology, Calouste Gulbenkian Foundation, Luso-American Development Foundation, The Clark Art Institute, NYU, and Gwaertler Stiftung.